A Membership Game

 A secret rule game is a playful, often puzzling group activity where one or a few players know a secret rule that determines what fits or happens in the game, while the rest of the players must figure it out through observation and deduction.
 The fun lies in the mix of confusion, clever hints, and the "aha!" moment when players crack the code, making these games perfect for sparking laughter and creative thinking in social settings.

-The game ends when all players know the secret rule, and can agree on what is legal in Little Big World reliably.
-These players will no longer be able to play Little Big World, but don't worry, there are plenty of other games!
+The game ends when all players have figured out the rule and can agree on whether something is legal in Little Big World reliably.
+Those players will no longer be able to play that particular game, but there are plenty of other secret rule games to try next.

 One thing to consider when playing Little Big World is whether all the words in a phrase or description have to have double letters for that thing to pass through, or whether any word in the phrase having double letters is good enough.
 For example: